apache/incubator-resilientdb/scripts/deploy/README.md

 Results will be saved locally and be shown on the screen as well.

+## Test Performance  Locally
+Before running, place the private IP addresses of your machines in the file ``config/kv_performance_server_local.conf``.
+You can simply add "127.0.0.1" to the files to specify the number of nodes and clients.

+Run the script:

+	./performance_local/pbft_performance.sh config/kv_performance_server_local.conf

 ## Using non-ubuntu account ##
 The default path for the workspace to deploy the system is /home/ubuntu